MatteoPM/481-Assignment/README.md

     12. Select the "Your RSVPs" section at the top of the screen\
     13. Scroll through the event(s) you've chosen to attend

 These are the primary features of the app, but we have implemented more that you are free to explore.
+We didn't include the extra features in the steps as it would make this README far longer than it already is.
 Anything we have not implemented for the sake of time will be indicated by an "Under Development" message.
+You can reset the data (instructions above) if you would like to start over with the default data.